Out and About in Derby

 If you have time then take the chance to climb the 189 steps of Derby Cathedral’s 200ft Tudor Tower for a peregrine’s view of Derby Festé.
 Each tour takes around 45 minutes and costs just £5 for adults, £4 for 8-16 year olds.
 Not suitable for people with a fear of heights!
 Tickets available from the Cathedral Bookshop.

-If you’re off to the light show, dine at intu Derby before you go
+If you’re off to Saturday’s show, dine at intu Derby before you go.

 Don’t forget to check into the Tourist Information centre to find out what else you can do or visit the Visit Derby website.